 UPDATE: Spotify is now going from strength to strength as can be seen some of the related pages at the end of this article, so feel free to read more about Spotify there.

-UPDATE 3: Spotify have now released some new feature usage / payment plans which not only gives you different options, but the new basic “Spotify Open” plan allows anyone to sign to use the streaming music service for up to 20hrs per month for free and without the need for an invite – a great way to experience the service until you can get an invite for the full free service or until you decide it’s worthwhile enough to pay for one of the subscription options.
+UPDATE 3: Spotify has now released some new feature usage/payment plans which not only gives you different options, but the new basic “Spotify Open” plan allows anyone to sign to use the streaming music service for up to 20hrs per month for free and without the need for an invite – a great way to experience the service until you can get an invite for the full free service or until you decide it’s worthwhile enough to pay for one of the subscription options.

 UPDATE 4: Given that 20hrs of music can go by quite quickly and invites are still so scarce, you might also want to take a look at Last.fm which is a Spotify alternative online music service.